Bianca Giovanna Sforza: Mona Lisa

 Recent historical-artistic studies and confirmed scientific hypotheses have shown that the landscape that is in the background to Leonardo da Vinci's Mona Lisa is taken from Bobbio.

 The landscape that forms the background to the picture is that of Bobbio seen from the Malaspina dal Verme Castle, according to the scientific researcher Carla Glori.

-Furthermore, on the basis of these historical-artistic studies, the woman portrayed in the painting by Leonardo da Vinci is identified as Bianca Giovanna Sforza.
+Furthermore, on the basis of these historical-artistic studies, some have speculated that Sforza may be the sitter for Leonardo da Vinci's Mona Lisa.However, scholarly consensus still favours Lisa del Giocondo as the most likely candidate.